git-sou/Recommender_Systems/README.md

 other users.
 Collaborative filters don't require item metadata.

 ## Movies metadata
+In this section, you will build a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.

 ### Simple recommenders
 As described in the previous section, simple recommenders are basic systems that recommends the top items based on a certain metric or score.
-In this section, you will build a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.
 The following are the steps involved:
-Decide on the metric or score to rate movies on.
+- Decide on the metric or score to rate movies on.
-Calculate the score for every movie.
+- Calculate the score for every movie.
-Sort the movies based on the score and output the top results.
+- Sort the movies based on the score and output the top results.

+#### Metric
 One of the most basic metrics you can think of is the rating.
 However, using this metric has a few caveats.
-For one, it does not take into consideration the popularity of a movie.
+For one, it doesn't take into consideration the popularity of a movie.
 Therefore, a movie with a rating of 9 from 10 voters will be considered 'better' than a movie with a rating of 8.9 from 10,000 voters.

 On a related note, this metric will also tend to favor movies with smaller number of voters with skewed and/or extremely high ratings.
 As the number of voters increase, the rating of a movie regularizes and approaches towards a value that is reflective of the movie's quality.
 It is more difficult to discern the quality of a movie with extremely few voters.